buscarini/jjdeploy/README.md

 ## Requirements

 - The app icon must be in an image asset for the script to be able to correctly find it and use it
-- [Transmit](http://panic.com/transmit/) is required to upload the files to a sever, but you can change the script to use a different method.
+- For uploading to FTP the password must be stored in the Keychain
 - [Xcode Command Line Tools](https://developer.apple.com/xcode/).
 You can install them using the command:

 	`$ xcode-select --install`